ReturnsPlannerReturnsPlanner

 1. Annual Salary and SIP Escalation

-Your salary is assumed to grow by an annual increment percentage (s).
-At each year y, your annual salary escalates as: Salary(y) = Salary(y-1) * (1 + s / 100)
+Your salary is assumed to grow by an annual increment percentage, shown here as s.
+At each year y, annual salary is estimated as:

 Because your salary increases annually, your monthly systematic contributions automatically step up each year, creating a powerful step-up compound effect.